BerkeleyLab/fiats/doc/joss/paper.md

 Developers of computational science software lack widespread support for adopting Fortran's built-in parallel programming features.
 Those features take two forms: `do concurrent` for loop-level parallelism and multi-image execution for SPMD/PGAS parallelism in shared or distributed memory.
 Fiats addresses this problem by providing inference and training procedures that are compatible with both forms of parallel language features.
+Fiats also provides a vehicle for contributors to ensure that Fortran supports the algorithms that are central to the emerging field of deep learning and to drive improvements in the Fortran language to best support this domain.
 The next section covers related work.

 # State of the field